Promoting synergies between media outlets and social networks in French speaking Africa

 Calendrier : July 2017- September 2018 / Budget global : €600,000

 Nowadays, traditional African media outlets are faced with the migration of their audiences, particularly younger people, to the internet and social networks.
 Faced with this reality, they have to diversify their digital strategies quickly in order to provide more interaction with their public and possibly new sources of monetisation.

-For 18 months, Media 360° is supporting African media outlets – from Cameroon, Congo Brazzaville, Benin, Burkina Faso, Madagascar, Mauritania, Niger and DRC – in the development of new editorial strategies on social networks.
-In 2017, the editorial teams were helped to familiarise themselves with these new tools and adapt content to online social platforms.
-In addition to the seminars, CFI also carried out remote supervision on Facebook with the beneficiary journalists.
+For 18 months, Media 360° supported 15 African media outlets – from Cameroon, Congo Brazzaville, Benin, Burkina Faso, Madagascar, Mauritania, Niger and DRC – in the development of new editorial strategies on social networks.
+In 2018, each editorial team received custom on-site support from an expert who made recommendations tailored to the ambitions and requirements of each media organisation for social networks.

 “With the production and publication of texts, photos, videos and audio during the training week, the radio station immediately provoked reactions from its followers on Facebook.
 It is clear that there is a high demand for original content in the local language”.

 Robert Bourgoing, journalist and CFI expert.